Are you open during the Covid-19 Quarantine?

 Do you do children’s birthday parties?

 Depends on the age of the children, really.
 While we successfully have parents bring younger kids in all the time, it’s different when you have a large group of kids in the space.
 Even the most well behaved 5 year olds can start acting like gremlins when their friends are around and they’re trying to impress them.
-For that reason, we’ve decided that we’re not going to host kids birthday parties for any children under the age of 7, and even then, all children’s parties are to be on Saturdays and Sundays before 4pm.
+For that reason, we’ve decided that we’re not going to host kids birthday parties for any children under the age of 7, and even then, we request all children’s parties are to be on Saturdays and Sundays before 4pm.
 The one exception to that is if it’s a party for a 1 year old where it’s really a bunch of adults getting together to have beers and watch a baby tear apart a cake (who doesn’t love that??).
 Going back to our FAQ about having kids in the bar in general, if you want to bring in your 6 year old to celebrate their birthday with a small gathering, that’s totally fine.
 It’s really just the ‘large group of kids getting together for cake and ice cream’ aspect that we’re not able to help with.

 Do you serve food?